NICMx/Jool/doc/usr/tutorial4.markdown

 We'll just build on top of the arrangement from the previous tutorial.
 Though note that the outermost networks have been connected and merged to their respective internets.
 And I removed the adresses from the diagram because they're no longer very relevant.

-Remember that though Jool and the DNS64 are portrayed as separate nodes, there's nothing preventing you from joining them in a single machine.
+Remember that though Jool and the DNS64 are portrayed as separate nodes, there's nothing preventing you from joining them in a single machine (**unless Jool is monopolizing all of its node's IPv4 addresses!**).

 ## Configuration